What to Expect

 Don’t know how to use a GPS?
 Here are a couple of hints to get you started.
 We recommend you try mapping out a few routes close to home and trying them BEFORE you head out on one of ours.
 Duh!
 Yep, our routes have few cars; that means nobody is going to find you.

 Can I Steal Your Rides?

 To thoroughly map and document a ride takes us from several hours up to 20 hours.
 We are thrilled if you want to use them for group rides, tours, as a way to promote your town, etc. But, yes we would like a little credit.
 Please read or “Sharing with Integrity” statement for more information.

 Suggesting a New Ride

-We are open for suggestions on rides, but we won’t post anything we haven’t ridden.
+We are open for suggestions on rides, but we won’t post anything as a five star route that we haven’t ridden.
 Yeah, yeah too many times we have done a ride and felt it needed a few changes or just didn’t have the wow! factor.
 If your interested in going the Dirty Freehub team as a route finder, send us an email.
 DirtyFreehub@gmail.com

 Using Ride with GPS

 Ride with GPS is the mapping program we use to document our rides.
 For help with the features of Ride with GPS, see their Help Page.